echogarden-project/echogarden/docs/Tasklist.md

 * Support alignment of EPUB 3 eBooks with corresponding audiobook
 * Voice cloning
-* Speech to speech voice conversion
+* Speech-to-speech voice conversion
-* Speech-to-speech translation (need to find a good model)
+* Speech-to-speech translation
 * HTML generator, that includes text and audio, with playback and word highlighting
 * Video generator
 * Desktop app that uses the tool to transcribe the PC audio output
-* Special method to use time stretching to project between different utterances of the same text
+* Special method to use time stretching to project between different aligned utterances of the same text
 * Is it possible to combine the Silero speech recognizer and a language model and try to perform Viterbi decoding to find alignments?